ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v22.md

 The current release applies the VMware NSX for vSphere 6.3.5 component update.
 For more information about components, see [vCenter Server Bill of Materials](../vcenter/vc_bom.html).

 For VMware vCenter Server instances that are deployed in V2.2 or later releases, the NSX and port group configuration settings have changed.
-For more information, see the *NSX and port group configuration settings* section in vCenter Server Software Bill of Materials](../vcenter/vc_bom.html#nsx-and-port-group-configuration-settings).
+For more information, see the *NSX and port group configuration settings* section in [vCenter Server Software Bill of Materials](../vcenter/vc_bom.html#nsx-and-port-group-configuration-settings).

 ### New option for DNS configuration